GappyDev/C-practice/README.md

 - Inventory project (**data base project using pointers and data structures**)

 ## Warning
-*some of the code may not work properly*
+*Most of the code still remains in alpha version, which means that some of it may not work properly*